aubreyrjones/mutagen/README.md

 Text files are assumed to contain Mutagen Markup.
 They are parsed by the document builder, then automatically formatted as player playbook sections.
-Additionally and criticaly, the sections and moves are encoded for use in the online character tracker app.
+Additionally and critically, the sections and moves are encoded for use in the online character tracker app.

 Pre-formatted ODT documents are ONLY INCLUDED IN THE PDF EDITION of